splightplatform/terraform-provider-splight/docs/resources/inverter.md

 - `model` (Block Set, Max: 1) attribute of the resource (see [below for nested schema](#nestedblock--model))
 - `serial_number` (Block Set, Max: 1) attribute of the resource (see [below for nested schema](#nestedblock--serial_number))
 - `tags` (Block Set) tags of the resource (see [below for nested schema](#nestedblock--tags))
-- `timezone` (String) timezone that overrides location-based timezone of the resource

 ### Read-Only